 As with any joke, this can be carried too far and cause distress, particularly when the baby’s understanding of object permanence is still new.
 If a parent tries to heighten the anticipation and get more laughs by staying hidden for longer, they run the risk of creating tears instead.1 This is because the seemingly denied expectation of the parent’s reappearance creates too much tension in the child still developing a sense of object permanence.
 But after some consoling, and once the game is brought back within their range of understanding, the baby will giggle hysterically again.

-As the infant advances into toddler territory, they not only laugh at things they find funny but try making others laugh as well with their own bits.
-They do this both through copying jokes they see, often from parents, or creating novel jokes in the hopes of eliciting laughs.
+As the infant advances into toddler territory, they not only laugh at things they find funny but try making others laugh with their own routines.
+They do this both by copying jokes they see, often from parents, and creating novel jokes in the hopes of eliciting laughs.
 And these jokes again illustrate a developing understanding of their world.
-After gaining better physical control of their bodies, they start partaking in physical humor.
+After gaining better motor control of their bodies, they start partaking in physical humor.
 For example, some one-year olds will endlessly plop themselves on their bottom in a slapstick fall to get laughs from an audience after mastering standing.

 Another study followed this progress into middle childhood by looking at five- and nine-year olds and how creating and interpreting jokes for their peers evinced increasing mastery of theory of mind.3 Though too complicated to go into detail here, theory of mind, which typically appears by age four, is the understanding that others can have thoughts and beliefs that differ not only from our own but also from objective reality.
 This is of course an indispensable cognitive concept in creating more complicated humor, which requires a prediction of how another will perceive the joke.
 This research found that while both age groups could explain why they found jokes from their peers funny, the nine-year old children were significantly better at accurately identifying the joke writer’s intention regardless of how funny they found the joke.
 In other words, the researchers conclude they have a more honed theory of mind.
 Once again, an evolving sense of humor provides clues to the underlying maturation of a child’s mental capacities, as it has since early infancy.